 A generalized concept for bolt pretension is provided.
 Beside the classical approach using a cutting plane with pretension in normal direction, a new approach using cylindrical thread coupling with pretension in axial direction is available.
-This highly innovative feature offers a convenient definition which can take into account the detailed effects of radial spreading and axial torque caused by the thread's flank and pitch geometry without the need of modeling the flank shape or thread line explicitly (see Fig. 111).
+This highly innovative feature offers a convenient definition which can take into account the detailed effects of radial spreading and axial torque caused by the thread's flank and pitch geometry without the need of modeling the flank shape or thread line explicitly (see Fig. 115).
+In addition, Fig. 116 shows an application on tightening and unscrewing of a bolt.

 Contacting bodies are often only supported by contact forces.
-To provide an elastic foundation to such bodies, a family of compensation springs (also called zero force springs) can be used, where the spring force is compensated by an additional contact force (see Fig. 112).
+To provide an elastic foundation to such bodies, a family of compensation springs (also called zero force springs) can be used, where the spring force is compensated by an additional contact force (see Fig. 117).
 By this means, a force-guided contact is facilitated.
 In addition, the RBM Assistant in VisPER helps to place and properly define such elements (see page 42).

-Comprehensive checks allow the verification of contact models like type of contact, its geometry (gapwidth and normal vector, see also Fig 100), and the contact coordinate system (for normal and frictional force directions).
+Comprehensive checks allow the verification of contact models like type of contact, its geometry (gapwidth and normal vector, see also Fig 104), and the contact coordinate system (for normal and frictional force directions).
 In addition, the contact status is available in all iteration steps for checking purposes.